 A financial ratio is simply one number from a company's financial results divided by another.
 Simple, yet incredibly powerful.
 Ratios are like having a flashlight in a cave, so you shouldn't stumble around in the dark with your investments anymore.

-However, if you had the share price to sales ratio (price to sales, or P/S), you can clearly see if the value of the stock is compelling, or much more expensive than its peers.
-In fact, using a few simple financial ratios which work well with low-priced shares will provide a crystal clear picture of the operational results and future potential of the underlying business.
+However, if you had the share-price-to-sales ratio (price-to-sales, or P/S), you can clearly see if the value of the stock is compelling, or much more expensive than its peers.
+In fact, using a few simple financial ratios that work well with low-priced shares will provide a crystal clear picture of the operational results and future potential of the underlying business.

-When it comes to penny stocks, only certain ratios are helpful, but those which "work" will completely change your outlook.
+When it comes to penny stocks, only certain ratios are helpful, but those that work will completely change your outlook.
 Since smaller and newer businesses typically don't have earnings, then gross and net profit margins cannot be calculated, for example.

 However, valuation metrics such as sales per share can be quickly derived from the latest financial results or found through an online financial portal.
-Look for stronger financial ratio values compared to the competition, and improvements in the numbers from one-quarter to the next.
+Look for stronger financial ratio values compared to the competition, as well as improvements in the numbers from one-quarter to the next.

 By dividing the current share price of the penny stock by the company's annual sales, you will see if the investment is over or undervalued.

 For example, if the shares trade at $2.50, and the company brought in sales of $1 per share for the year, that is a P/S of 2.5.
 Lower values are better than higher ones, and anything close to 2.0 or less is compelling.

 This one is of monumental importance with penny stock companies.
 By dividing current assets by current liabilities, you will see how well the business can cover its short-term debts with short-term assets.